 As Senior Vice President of Business with Allied Instructional Services, Chris Martin has 25 plus years of experience as an educator.
 He has a degree in both education and business.
 As an educator, he has been both a teacher and school administrator.
-He has experience in intellectual disabilities, autism, emotional disabilities, learning disabilities, and visual impairments.
+He has experience in intellectual disabilities, autism, emotional disabilities, learning disabilities, and vision impairments.
 Since 2003, Mr. Martin has been serving education through the business world.
-In the business world, he has experience in educational technology, Medicaid, data analysis, and staffing school divisions with professional educators/therapist.
+In the business world, he has experience in educational technology, Medicaid, data analysis, and staffing school divisions with professional educators/therapists.
 He has a strong working relationship with many special education directors, assistant superintendents, and superintendents.
 He understands budgets and budgetary constraints in school divisions, therefore works to create a cost effective solution for each of his educational partners.
 He works with school divisions until a full solution of staffing is acquired for each of his school divisions in each of the states.